Grazing Walks

 Billingford, Brome and Oakley

 Brome has one of Suffolk’s 38 round tower churches.
-Take a moment on a walk to compare this with the very simple building in Oakley, set alone with only birds for company, and don’t miss the painting of the Last Supper where St John appears so languid as to be asleep at the table.
+Take a moment on a walk to compare this with the very simple building in Oakley, set alone with only birds for company, and don’t miss the painting of the Last Supper where St John appears to be asleep at the table.

 Grazing: